2001 Bangladesh–India border skirmishes: Aftermath

 The Prime Minister of Bangladesh Sheikh Hasina and Prime Minister of India Atal Bihari Vajpayee engaged in telephonic discussions and subsequently agreed to order a high-level investigation into the incident.
-Indian Foreign Ministry spokesman Raminder Jassal reported that both India and Bangladesh would improve bilateral diplomatic channels and promised to exercise restraint in the future.
+Indian Foreign Ministry spokesman Raminder Singh Jassal reported that both India and Bangladesh would improve bilateral diplomatic channels and promised to exercise restraint in the future.
 India and Bangladesh initiated talks to resolve their border disputes in March 2002.
 By July 2002, the two sides established joint-working groups to agree on and establish the non-demarcated sections of the border.

 Bangladesh ordered no courts-martial, suspensions, or transfers of any local military commanders.
 This was the first armed engagement between India and Bangladesh, two neighbouring states that had otherwise maintained friendly relations since Bangladesh's independence from Pakistan in 1971.
 The end of the brief conflict saw an upsurge of nationalism in Bangladesh.
-In parliamentary elections, the four-party right-wing alliance led by the Bangladesh Nationalist Party and Jamaat-e-Islami Bangladesh won a majority of 196 seats out of 300.
+In parliamentary elections, the four-party right-wing alliance led by the Bangladesh Nationalist Party and Jamaat-e-Islami Bangladesh won the majority.

 Both sides desisted from any further hostilities and began border talks to discuss disputes along their 4000 km border.
 The two states experienced a thaw in their diplomatic relations shortly afterwards.

 India has since then initiated the construction of a barrier along the entire length of its international border with Bangladesh, and is still in the process of constructing it.
 Bangladesh has protested the construction of the barrier, claiming that the construction of a fence within 150 yards of the international border was a gross violation of the Indo-Bangladeshi Treaty of Friendship, Cooperation and Peace.
 The Bangladeshi government also protested the alleged frequent Indian Border Security Force (BSF) incursions into Bangladesh, and cross-border firing that has resulted in the deaths of Bangladeshis inside Bangladeshi territory.
 In a news conference in August 2008, it was stated that 97 people had been killed (69 Bangladeshis, 28 Indians; rest unidentified) while trying to cross the border illegally in the prior six months.